OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 - Octopus Server 2019.5.7 or newer

+Linux Tentacle is a .NET Core application distributed as a [self-contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd).
+On most linux distributions it will "just work", but be aware that there are [.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) that may need to be installed.

 ## Known limitations

 Linux Tentacle is intended to provide feature parity with Windows Tentacle.
 The currently known limitations of Linux Tentacle are: